Teembokeem/WDI_work/work/w01/d04/instructor/tweet_box_lab/README.md

 - Check if the length of the input is between 0 and 140 characters.
   - If it's 0 characters, disable the "Tweet!" button (no empty tweets!).
-  - If it's more than 140 characters, disable the "Tweet!" button and change the text area to have a red border.
+  - If it's more than 140 characters, disable the "Tweet!" button and change the text area to have a red border, by giving it the class `error`.

 ### Part 2